robhta/DASHPasswordManager/README.md

 - run inside your browser:
 	-
-	- you need a terminal oder an IDE like webstom, where you have opened to projekt directory
+	- you need a terminal or an IDE like webstom, where you have opened to projekt directory
 	- cd passwordmanager/
 	- npm install
 	- ionic serve